unfold/babel-preset/README.md

-# Unfold ESLint config
+# Unfold Babel preset
-This is a linting config which extends [Airbnb's javascript styleguide](https://github.com/airbnb/javascript) with our own modifications.
+This is a Babel preset which extends [babel-preset-env](https://github.com/babel/babel-preset-env) with our own modifications.